fyder9/Lisp-like-interpreter/README.md

 it will check the sintax and it will execute the program right away if it has no errors, instead it stops and send the type of error wich has occurred and the line.

-There's a directory full of test files you can run, (each test has either to fail or succed).
+There's a directory full of test files you can run, (each test has either to fail or succeed, 50%/50%).